 Science: AQA Entry Level Single Science & AQA Single Science Chemistry GCSE

 All students in the group are mobile and all can communicate well.
-Most have a diagnosis of ASD and need time and space to express their thoughts.
+Most have a diagnosis of Autism or ADHD and need time and space to express their thoughts.
 They are good communicators and can interest peers and adults with conversations.
-Most have a good and developed sense of humour and most can be talked round if they become distressed for any reason.
+Most have a developed sense of humour and are able to regulate, some with and some without support.

-There are three members of staff in Group 1: Mr Luis Camilo (Tutor), Miss Mary Mace (Teacher), Mrs Karen Hicklin (Teaching Assistant).
+There are two members of staff in Challenger: Mr Tom Fewtrell (Tutor)), Mrs Karen Hicklin (Teaching Assistant).

 The students use all classrooms well and appropriately.
-They make use of college facilities and know how to behave appropriately in different situations.
+They make use of Academy facilities and know how to behave appropriately in different situations.
 They are aware of safety issues and can look after themselves and each other.
 All the students follow accredited courses in English, Maths, Science, Humanities, Computing and PSD.
-In September 2015 we introduced a Preparing for Adulthood curriculum, which continues to develop skills, knowledge and understanding within Employment, Community, Independence and Health.
+In addition to this they work on a Preparing for Adulthood curriculum, which continues to develop skills, knowledge and understanding within Employment, Community, Independence and Health.

-In Group 1 we try to create a relaxed and enjoyable atmosphere in tutor time.
+In Challenger, we try to create a relaxed and enjoyable atmosphere in tutor time.
 Students are encouraged to read age appropriate material and have meaningful and light-hearted interactions with the staff and peers, or play a range of social card games.
 Everyone is encouraged to join in class discussions and often students will work in small groups and feedback any issues arising.
-There is always time for more in depth one-to-one conversations if there are any obvious issues for any of the students.
-We try and value the whole student and encourage them to express whatever is either making them feel upbeat or downcast.
-Given the age and stage of the students in Group 1 we spend a lot of time trying to prepare them for life in the outside world.
+There is time for more in-depth one-to-one conversations if there are any obvious issues for individual students.
+We value the whole student and encourage them to express whatever is either making them feel upbeat or downcast.
+In Challenger we spend a lot of time trying to prepare them for their future lives.
 We look at independence skills, good communication skills, appropriate ICT skills and developing lasting interests.

-We work closely with any professional associated with students in Group 1, and this currently includes working with physiotherapy and CAMHS.
+We work closely with professionals involved with students in Challenger, and this currently includes working with speech and language therapists and CAMHS.
 Communication between home and the Academy is especially important.
 Students’ planners are checked each morning and a note written from the Academy if appropriate.
 A phone call or email is always welcome – it is good to get to know how the students are getting on away from the Academy to see if any support can be offered or advice given back.

 There are currently no comments.